 To show you what we mean, here are a few lace wedding dresses we found within your budget — all under $2000!
-These dresses are handmade by designer Truvelle and they are insanely gorgeous.
+These dresses are handmade by designer Blush Fashion and they are insanely gorgeous.
 Take a look:

 Hope it helps, Natascha!
 Happy wedding dress shopping!

 Do you have a wedding advice quesion?
 Just Ask Emmaline!